Appendices

 • 5 Strength: The intern demonstrates a strength pertaining to the knowledge, awareness or skill being evaluated and is slightly above their developmental level.

-• 4 Competence: The intern demonstrates a level of competence appropriate for entry-level practice in health service psychology and is actively working to further enhance competence in the knowledge, awareness or skill area being evaluated. * This is the expected and required level of competence at completion of the training program.
+• 4 Competence: The intern demonstrates a level of competence appropriate for entry-level practice in health service psychology and is actively working to further enhance competence in the knowledge, awareness or skill area being evaluated. * This is the expected level of competence at completion of the training program.

 • 3 Emerging Competence: While still a growth area, the intern demonstrates a basic foundation in the knowledge, awareness and skill and is approaching a developmental appropriate level of competency.
-This is a common and expected rating at mid-year of the internship.
-(If a rating of 3 or less is given on any element in any competency area of the final evaluation, the intern does not successfully complete their internship).
+This is a common rating at mid-year of the internship.

 • 2 Significant Growth Area: The knowledge, awareness or skill should be a major focus for the intern.
 Specialized attention should be provided in supervision and remedial work may be required for the intern to achieve competence.
+(If a rating of 2 is given on any element in any competency area of the final evaluation, the intern does not successfully complete their internship).

 • 1 Remedial: Intern lacks understanding and demonstrates minimal evidence of the knowledge, awareness or skill.
 A specific remediation plan should be implemented with increased supervision and careful monitoring to help intern achieve competence.
-NA-Not applicable U-Unable to Evaluate (Supervisor has not been able to assess this competency)
+(If a rating of 1 is given on any element in any competency area of the final evaluation, the intern does not successfully complete their internship).

 NA-Not applicable